Questions? Give Us A Call.

 It won't be cheap, but you'll save money in the long run and avoid a lot of headaches with heat.

-For a 3 by 3 foot grow space, you could use a 600 watt LED fixture above the plants and 4 fluorescent bulbs of 45-60 watts each hung around the sides.
+For a 3 by 3 foot grow space, you could use a 600 watt LED fixture above the plants and 4 LED bars, or 4 fluorescent bulbs of 45-60 watts each, hung around the sides.

-You can get the fluorescent bulbs at any department or hardware store or online at Amazon (here's a good, cheap bulb, for example).
+If you prefer fluorescent bulbs, you can get them at any department or hardware store or online at Amazon (here's a good cheap bulb, for example).

 If you are growing in a spare room, space is generally still limited, but you have a lot more of it available than you would growing in a closet.